tomcam/m/pkg/app/themes/wide/header.md

 {{- /*  IMPORTANT: No need to change any of
         this manually.
 Just fill in the
-        appropriate parts of the site.toml file
-        (probably found in .mb/site/site.toml).
+        appropriate parts of the site configuration file (probably found in .mb/site/site.yaml).

         Automatically name first item in header
         based on company name, then author name.